Implement Full-Text Search over a GraphQL API in Atlas

 searchquery will return whatever is found in our function.

-While we didn't use the API key when using the GraphiQL editor that was included in the Realm dashboard, you'd need to use it in your own applications.
-With Realm’s authentication options you can utilize Atlas Search via GraphQL in your client-side and backend applications.
+While we didn't use the API key when using the GraphiQL editor that was included in the App Services dashboard, you'd need to use it in your own applications.
+With Atlas's authentication options, you can utilize Atlas Search via GraphQL in your client-side and backend applications.

-You can add a lot of power to your GraphQL APIs with custom resolvers and when done with MongoDB Realm, you don't even need to deploy your own infrastructure.
-You can take full advantage of serverless and the entire Realm and MongoDB ecosystem.
+You can add a lot of power to your GraphQL APIs with custom resolvers and when done with MongoDB Atlas Functions, you don't even need to deploy your own infrastructure.
+You can take full advantage of serverless and the entire MongoDB Atlas ecosystem.